AtanasovAtanas/interactive-content/EN/01-Basic-Syntax/01-Python-Setup.md

 [slide]
 # Creating a Console App
 You will have to set an interpreter.
+This is a computer program that executes instructions written in a programming language (like Python), without requiring them previously to have been compiled into a machine language program.

-To do that, create a new project and choose an existing interpreter, as shown on the pictures below.
+Now, create a new project and choose an existing interpreter, as shown on the pictures below.

 [image assetsSrc="pycharm-new-project.png" /]
 [image assetsSrc="pycharm-add-local-interpreter.png" /]